 - U.S. Patent and Trademark Office

 Kat Li is an associate in the Austin office of McKool Smith.
-Ms. Li's practice focuses on patent litigation and has included actions in Federal District Court and the United States International Trade Commission, and the United State Court of Appeals for the Federal Circuit.
+Ms. Li’s practice focuses on patent litigation and has included actions in Federal District Court, the United States International Trade Commission, and the United State Court of Appeals for the Federal Circuit.
 Ms. Li is experienced with all aspects of patent litigation from pre-filing investigation to post-trial briefing to appeal.
 Ms. Li has substantial experience with an expansive variety of technologies from mobile devices to computer software to electronic materials to telecommunications.

-Prior to joining the firm, she served as a law clerk for the Honorable Arthur J. Gajarsa at the U.S. Court of Appeals for the Federal Circuit.
-She also served as a law clerk for the Honorable Leonard E. Davis at the U.S. District Court for the Eastern District of Texas in Tyler, Texas.
+Prior to joining the firm, Ms. Li served as a law clerk for the Honorable Arthur J. Gajarsa at the U.S. Court of Appeals for the Federal Circuit and the Honorable Leonard E. Davis at the U.S. District Court for the Eastern District of Texas in Tyler, Texas.
 Ms. Li is now the President of the Association of Former Law Clerks for the Eastern District of Texas, and a frequent speaker at the Eastern District of Texas Bar Association Bench Bar Conference.

 While attending law school, Ms. Li was the Editor-in-Chief of the Texas Intellectual Property Law Journal and served as a judicial intern for the Honorable Lee Yeakel at the U.S. District Court for the Western District of Texas.
 At MIT, Ms. Li was a Materials Processing and Manufacturing Institute Graduate Fellow and a Humanities, Art, and Social Sciences Burchard Scholar.